Defenses Available in Armenia to a Charge of Trademark Infringement

 - The allegedly infringing sign is not used as a trademark.

-- The infringing activities were not conducted by the defendant;
+- The defendant may claim that the infringing activities were not conducted by them.

 - The allegedly infringing goods did not enter the market of Armenia.

 Justification (Affirmative Defenses):